rlivsey/rlivsey.github.com/source/_posts/2011-08-29-ship-ship-hooray.markdown

 Even things I didn't have first hand experience in I should have known via talking to others or from [Hacker News](http://news.ycombinator.com) over the years.

-For some reason when you're building it for yourself and don't have anyone to report to these things go out of the window!
+For some reason when you're building it for yourself and don't have anyone to report to these things go out of the window.

 This process has made me a much better developer, a much better manager and no matter what happens to MinuteBase I've no doubt that it makes me a far more capable person than I was before.